Saratoga Springs Youth Ballet

 About

 Saratoga Springs Youth Ballet offers pre-professional dance training with a focus on ballet training and performance.
 Students take part in community performances as part of the program’s emphasis on performance and positive reinforcement.
-The program highlights proper ballet training and technique in a collaborative learning environment.
+The program places a focus on proper ballet training and technique in a collaborative learning environment that builds self-confidence through the arts.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.